bartsqueezy/ember-handlebars-brunch/README.md

 ## Ember Handlebars for Brunch

-This plugin adds [Ember Handlebars](http://emberjs.com/) template pre-compiling to [Brunch](http://brunch.io), utilizing the latest and greatest EmberJS build (1.0.0-RC.3).
+This [Brunch](http://brunch.io/) plugin adds support for pre-compiling [Ember Handlebars](http://emberjs.com/) templates prior to runtime, utilizing the latest and greatest EmberJS build (1.0.0-RC.3).

 It is included by default in the [Ember Brunch](https://github.com/icholy/ember-brunch) skeleton.
-However if you would like to import it into your own custom Brunch project, the instructions below will get you setup.
+However if you would like to import it into your own custom Brunch project, the instructions below will get you up and running.

 ## Installation and Usage

-Add `"ember-handlebars-brunch": "git+ssh://git@github.com:bartsqueezy/ember-handlebars-brunch.git"`. to `package.json` of your Brunch application.
+Add `"ember-handlebars-brunch": "git+ssh://git@github.com:bartsqueezy/ember-handlebars-brunch.git"` to `package.json` of your Brunch application.

-Within `config.coffee`, set `precompile: true` within the templates compiler if you want to enable pre-compiling of your templates before runtime.
+Within `config.coffee`, set `precompile: true` within the templates compiler if you want to enable pre-compiling.

 ```coffeescript
 templates: